aspose-cells/Aspose.Cells-API-References/english/go-cpp/PdfSecurityOptions/SetExtractContentPermission/_index.md

 ## SetExtractContentPermission function

-Indicates whether to allow to copy or otherwise extract text and graphics from the documentby operations other than that controlled by <see cref="AccessibilityExtractContent"/>.
+Indicates whether to allow to copy or otherwise extract text and graphics from the documentby operations other than that controlled by AccessibilityExtractContent.

 ```go